DKane6112/ToneAlly/README.md

 ---

 ## What is ToneAlly?
-ToneAlly helps musicians jump-start ideas, learn theory, and jam faster:
+ToneAlly is a suite of tools that helps musicians jump-start ideas, learn theory, and jam faster:

-* **Chord Progression Generator** – Choose a genre & key, get tried-and-true progressions.
+* **Chord Progression Generator** – 11 genre templates (pop, jazz, rock, metal… more coming) in any key.
-* **Scale Finder** – Type/paste your own chords and instantly see every scale that fits.
+* **Scale Finder** – Type/paste your own chords and instantly see compatable scales.
-* Click any chord → view a diagram (SVG) and (soon) hear it played.
+* **One‑click Playback** – Hear the whole progression or individual chords, complete with on‑screen chord diagrams.

 Everything runs in the browser (React) with a lightweight Node + Express API that handles music-theory logic.